If you're still chasing overdue fees by email, updating spreadsheets by hand, or printing paper receipts this guide is for you.

 - Overdue accounts and how far past due they are

-The moment a payment is made, a receipt should be generated and sent to the parent automatically.
-This is a basic expectation from families and a legal requirement in many regions.
-Make sure it's included, and make sure it works for both online and cash/cheque payments.
+The moment a payment lands, a receipt should generate and reach the parent automatically.
+This is a legal requirement in many countries and a basic expectation from any family paying thousands in tuition.
+Make sure it works for online payments, cash, and cheques.

 Types of Schools That Use Fee Management Software